verana-labs/verana.io-website/content/page/about/governance.md

 ## How Verana Is Governed

-Verana is run by a **Council** — a group of trusted, independent organizations from our industry.
+Verana is run by a **Council**: a group of trusted, independent organizations from our industry.
 They don’t own Verana, but they **operate and oversee** the core servers (called “validators”) that keep the network secure and reliable.

 > **Key idea:** Verana uses **Council governance with one-member-one-vote**.
 It is **not** stake-based or token-holder voting.